Egon Petri: Life and career

 In 1927 he moved to Zakopane, Poland, where, until the outbreak of World War II in 1939, he conducted summer and early-fall sessions and piano master classes.
-Beginning with 1929 he made recordings for several labels, including Columbia Records.
+Beginning in 1929, he made recordings for several labels, including Columbia Records.

 Petri escaped from Poland the day before the German invasion in September 1939, but he had to leave behind all his books, music and letters, including his correspondence with Busoni (these papers survived and were recovered).